SingleManTH/agiletoolkit.org/docs/overview/application.md

 ## The Application Object

-As we've said, the topmost object in the Runtime Object Tree is your `$app` object, which is extended from an API class.
-Most of the Core features are provided through the `$app` object.
+As we've said, the topmost object in the Runtime Object Tree is your Application object `$api`, which is extended from an API class.
+Most of the Core features are provided through this object.

 There are a number of API classes available in the Core, and you can extend them yourself to add any specific features you commonly require.
 The main Core APIs are: